What is the market for electric bicycles?

 The Charger is significantly different from most existing competitive e-bicycles in that it rides like bicycle and not a moped or scooter.
 The Charger bike is a purpose built vehicle that has been designed by a leading bicycle manufacturer with the electronics and drive train being developed by one of the most respected names in the electric vehicle industry.
 The proportional power feature described above is based on the Impulse System™ (patent applied for).
 It is a human power sensor that provides the input to the assist electronics so that electric power is provided proportionately with the rider.
 The direct drive, two chain system, has been integrated with a seven speed Shimano Nexus internal hub gearing and braking system to give top performance over a wide range, peppy acceleration, hill climbing ability and comfort riding into the wind.

-Why is the Charger bike mechanical-electical set up so good?
+Why is the Charger bike mechanical-electrical set up so good?

 How long will it take to recharge the Charger bicycle?

-The two 12-Volt maintenance free lead acid batteries can be completely recharged in four hours using the integrated microprocessor controlled battery charger...or 80% in about 1.5 hrs.
+There are two options: lead acid, or lithium iron phosphate.
+Lead batteries can be completely recharged in four hours using the integrated microprocessor controlled battery charger...or 80% in about 1.5 hrs.
+Lithium batteries take about one third longer using special cell balancing charger.

-Do the Charger batteries have a "memory" like my cellular phone or cordless drill?
+Do the Charger batteries have a "memory", or are they dangerous?

-No!
-Unlike the NiCad batteries found in many computers, phones and tools, the Charger batteries may be partially recharged at any time.
+No memory as was the case with nickel metal hydride or Ni-cad.!
+The Charger batteries may be partially recharged at any time.
 If you go for a ride and stop for lunch, feel free to plug in the on-board charger for an opportunity charge.
-Battery experts recommend charging more rather than less frequently to prolong the life of any lead acid battery, including the Charger's deep discharge gel type.
+Battery experts recommend charging more rather than less frequently to prolong the life of any lead acid battery...and this also applies to the LiFePo4 lithium option.
 If you can charge up at work, do so rather than let battery drain to a lower level on your way home.
+As for safety, both lead and LFP are considerably less apt to catch fire than the usual LCM (cobalt lithium) used in most e-bikes.

 What will it cost to recharge the Charger's power pack?

 A four hour recharge before the recent rise in electric rates, was between 3 and 4 cents.
-Now it may be as high as 5 to 6 cents in places like California… still a bargain considering Charger riders can log up to 40 miles per charge.
-Though the average range may be between 20 and 30 miles per charge, compare the 5 to 6 cents cost with over $2.00 per gallon of gasoline for the same distance traveled in a compact car!
+Now it may be as high as 10 cents in some places like California… still a bargain considering Charger riders can log up to 40 miles per charge.
+Though the average range may be between 20 and 30 miles per charge, compare with over $4 per gallon of gasoline for the same distance traveled in a compact car!
 The power is about forty times less costly and even more times less polluting considering the amount of solar, wind, and hydro-electric power generated today.
-If you figure in other automobile costs like insurance, registration, upkeep, parking…the cost of operating a Charger bike is quite small even if you have to replace a $75 battery set every one, two, or three years.
-(Longer distance "power" riders replace more frequently).
+If you figure in other automobile costs like insurance, registration, upkeep, parking…the cost of operating a Charger bike is quite small even if you have to replace a $75 lead battery set every one, two, or three years...or twice this long to replace a $175-200 lithium battery.
+(Longer distance "power" riders replace two to three times as frequently as the more usual rider).

 How much does the Charger bicycle weigh?